kbroman/AdvData/HW4/hw4.md

 We will consider data from the [NHANES survey](https://wwwn.cdc.gov/nchs/nhanes/).

-I've extracted data for a set of 16 predictor variables for the first three waves of the survey (1999-2003).
-We will define diabetes to be having been diagnosed or having fasting glucose >= 126 mg/dL.
+I extracted data for a set of 16 predictor variables for the first three waves of the survey (1999-2003).
+I defined diabetes to be having been diagnosed or having fasting glucose >= 126 mg/dL.
+I excluded subjects < 20 years old, or pregnant.

 In the zip file [`hw4_data.zip`](hw4_data.zip), there is a data file plus a data dictionary, both as CSV files.